rohithmuskem/vrinda-store-analysis-/README.md

 How inventory is managed over time

 📁 What’s Included
 vrinda store 2.xlsx – The main Excel file with data and dashboard

 README.md – This explanation file

+(Optional) You can also add screenshots of the dashboard in a folder

 🛠 How to Use It
 Open the Excel file in Microsoft Excel